 Shore Protect Team builds dock and pier structures for residential and recreational properties along the upper Neches River in East Texas Piney Woods counties and commercial marine structures for properties on the industrial lower river near Beaumont.
 Upper river docks are freshwater access structures sized for modest recreational use, while lower river structures near the navigation channel must be commercial-rated for the vessel wake conditions of this deep-draft industrial waterway.

 Contact Shore Protect Team with your Neches River property location and county and photos of your bank, river character, and any existing structures.
-We assess the erosion conditions and permit requirements for your specific Neches River location and provide a preliminary cost estimate.
 Reach out to Shore Protect Team to begin your East Texas Neches River waterfront project.